-Heterogeneity in major depressive disorder: influence of sex and subtype on emotional processing
+Gender differences in brain activation during implicit emotional processing in patients with melancholic depression

-Almira Kustubayeva1,2, James Eliassen1, Erik Nelson1
+Almira Kustubayeva1?,2, James Eliassen1, Erik Nelson1

 1University of Cincinnati, Cincinnati, OH

-2
+2Kazak National University, Almaty, Kazakhstan ?

 Keywords: Major Depressive Disorder, emotion, gender, melancholic subtype, functional magnetic imaging (fMRI).

 Introduction: The greater susceptibility of women to MDD may be related to differences in brain circuitry that underlie differences in processing of emotional facial expression between men and women.
-Neural differences related to gender may also be associated with the neurobiology underlying melancholic depressive symptoms, which is characterized by impaired emotional reactivity.
-The aim of this study was to investigate heterogeneity in MDD regarding sex and subtypes of depression as it relates to brain activation during implicit perception of emotional faces.
+Gender differences in neural differences may also be influenced by with the neurobiology underlying subtypes of MDD, which is characterized by more impaired emotional reactivity and significant anhedonia.
+It is important to investigate gender differences by looking at just one melancholic subtype.

+The aim of this study was to investigate gender difference MDD with melancholic depression as it relates to brain activation during implicit perception of emotional faces.

 Methods: Thirty participants who met the DSM-IV criteria for a current major depressive episode (15 female, average age = 43.67, SD=8.59) and 21 healthy participants (12 female, average age = 37.65, SD=11.83) underwent fMRI using a 4.0 Tesla Varian Unity INOVA Whole Body MRI/MRS system while viewing emotional (sad, happy, fearful) or neutral faces (Penn Emotional Faces, Gur et al., 1992).
 FMRI data were preprocessed using the AFNI package (Cox, 1996).

-Results: There was a significant sex*group effect in the right insula, cingulate, precuneus (BA31), and left posterior cingulate.
-Melancholic score was positively correlated with right precuneus, and negatively correlated with the right insula and medial frontal gyrus activity (p≤0.005).
-The lateralization index was decreased in female compared to male participants in the amygdala, and claustrum, and increased in the insula and MPFC and parahippocampal gyrus.
-Overall subcortical activation in emotional network revealed sex differences.
+Results: ROI analyses from brain areas with significant gender*group effect revealed decreased BOLD signal in the right insula, and increased activation in the right cingulate, precuneus (BA31), and left posterior cingulate cortex in women compare to men ( p≤0.005).
+A gender*melancholic score effect was found in the right superior temporal gyrus (BA39).
+The lateralization index was decreased in female compared to male participants in the amygdala, and claustrum, and increased in the insula and MPFC and parahippocampal gyrus..

-Conclusions: Results support the existence of heterogeneity in MDD with regard to gender and melancholic symptoms based on differences in brain activation during implicit processing of emotional stimuli.
+Conclusions: Finding differences in the brain activation during implicit emotional face between female and male participants with melancholic subtype contribute to understanding greater susceptibility of women to MDD. ???